grivasgervilla/TheMinerva/README.md

 # latexUtilities
-In this repository you can find some LaTeX utilities that I have create to use in my daily LaTeX workflow:
+In this repository, you can find some LaTeX utilities that I have create to use in my daily LaTeX workflow:

 ## Custom Classes :clipboard: